 Mars is 6,804.9 km or 0.533 Earths in diameter.
-That makes it a little more than half of Earth's size.
+That makes it a little more than half of Earth's dameter, so its volume is around 15% that of the Earth.

 The surface of Mars is dry and dusty.
 The highlands of the southern hemisphere have more craters than the lower areas in the northern hemisphere.
 One of the craters is the huge Hellas Planitia.
 It is 2100 km across.